GC-public-learning/Commander/README.md

 ~~~~
 dotnet ef database update
 ~~~~
-- check on MSSMS if the tables has beens created
+- check on MSSMS if the tables has been created